Birational Equivalences and Generalized Weyl Algebras: Introduction

-The Hochschild homology of quantum groups $\C{O}_q(GL_n)$ and $\C{O}_q(SL_n)$ with coefficients in a 1-dimensional character coming from a modular pair in involution is calculated for every $n\geq 1$ in~\cite{KaygunSutlu:HomologyOfQuantumLinearGroups}, and with coefficients in themselves in specific cases in~\cite{MasuNakaWata90, Ross90, HadfKrah05, HadfKrae06}.
-The Hochschild cohomology of the Podleś sphere was studied by Hadfield~\cite{Hadfield:Podles}, and then in the context of van den Bergh duality~\cite{vdBer98, VanDenBergh:HochschildPoicareDualityErratum} by Krähmer~\cite{Krah08}.
-Both Hadfield and Krähmer use twisted Hochschild (co)homology by the Nakayama automorphism with coefficients in themselves.
-In this paper we only calculate the ordinary Hochschild homology of these algebras with coefficients in themselves since one can always move to and from the ordinary Hochschild homology and the twisted homology via suitable cup and cap products~\cite{Krah08, GoodKrah14}.
+The Hochschild homology of quantum groups $\C{O}_q({\rm GL}_n)$ and $\C{O}_q({\rm SL}_n)$ with coefficients in a~1-dimensional character coming from a modular pair in involution is calculated for every $n\geq 1$ in~\cite{KaygunSutlu:HomologyOfQuantumLinearGroups}, and with coefficients in themselves in specific cases in~\cite{HadfKrah05, HadfKrae06, MasuNakaWata90, Ross90}.
+The Hochschild cohomology of the Podle\'s sphere was studied by Hadfield~\cite{Hadfield:Podles}, and then in the context of van den Bergh duality~\cite{vdBer98, VanDenBergh:HochschildPoicareDualityErratum} by Kr\"ahmer~\cite{Krah08}.
+Both Hadfield and Kr\"ahmer use twisted Hochschild (co)homology by the Nakayama automorphism with coefficients in themselves.
+In~this paper, we~only calculate the ordinary Hochschild homology of these algebras with coefficients in themselves since one can always move to and from the ordinary Hochschild homology and the twisted homology via isomorphisms coming from suitable cup and cap products~\cite{GoodKrah14,Krah08}.

-In this paper we focus on GWAs, i.e. algebras that are birationally equivalent to smash products with rank-1 tori.
-The higher rank generalized Weyl algebras that (conjecturally) recover enveloping algebras of higher rank Lie algebras and their quantizations are called \emph{twisted generalized Weyl algebras} (TGWAs)~\cite{MazorchukTurowska:TGWAs, MPT03, Hartwig:LocallyFiniteSimpleWeights, Hartwig:TGWAs}.
-We conjecture that TGWAs are birationally equivalent to smash products with higher rank tori, but we leave this investigation for a future paper.
+In this paper, we focus on GWAs, i.e., algebras that are birationally equivalent to smash products with rank-1 tori.
+The higher rank generalized Weyl algebras that (conjecturally) recover enveloping algebras of higher rank Lie algebras and their quantizations are called \emph{twisted generalized Weyl algebras} (TGWAs)~\cite{Hartwig:LocallyFiniteSimpleWeights, Hartwig:TGWAs, MPT03,MazorchukTurowska:TGWAs}.
+We conjecture that TGWAs are birationally equivalent to smash products with higher rank tori, but we leave this investigation for a future paper.\looseness=-1